Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Construction and analysis of stochastic models for cross-correlations

 Figure~\ref{fig_training}(a) shows the original trajectory data for $C_1(t)$ and $C_2(t)$.
 This trajectory data shows the following two characteristics: \begin{itemize} \item There is a dense region for large values of $C_1(t)$ and $C_2(t)$, in which most data points are concentrated in this region. \item Occasionally, it shows the trajectory of a large movement toward negative values of $C_1(t)$ and $C_2(t)$, which corresponds to a sudden dropout in Fig.~\ref{fig_cross_correlation}. \end{itemize} These complicated behaviors prevent us from constructing the corresponding stochastic model.
 In fact, the application of the gEDMD algorithm cannot yield a meaningful model.

 Hence, we consider the effects of the following three data preprocessing procedures. \begin{itemize} \item The preprocessing ``high-density cluster region'' focuses on reproducing only the region $C_1, C_2 > 0.85$ where we have a concentration of most of the data points.
 This preprocessing aims to capture only the data features within the high-density region.
 Note that the overall trajectory is not learned. \item The preprocessing ``filtering with the high-pass filter'' focuses on reproducing the exchange of the leader-laggard relationship by filtering out the low-frequency components of the data.
-This approach is intended to capture the dynamics associated with the noisy movement in the original trajectory. \item The preprocessing ``filtering with the low-pass filter'' focuses on reproducing the probability of being the leader by filtering out the high-frequency comments of the data.
-This approach is intended to capture the dynamics associated with the probability of being the leader. \end{itemize}
+This approach is intended to capture the dynamics associated with the noisy movement in the original trajectory. \item The preprocessing ``filtering with the low-pass filter'' focuses on reproducing the probability of being the leader by filtering out the high-frequency components of the data.
+This approach is intended to capture the dynamics associated with the probability of being the leader. \end{itemize} Note that the high-pass and low-pass filters are applied to the cross-correlation trajectory dataset in Fig.~\ref{fig_training}(a).
+In \cite{Kanno2017}, the filter was applied to the intensity of the original laser chaos, as in Fig.~\ref{fig_intensity}.

 Figures~\ref{fig_training}(b), \ref{fig_training}(c), and \ref{fig_training}(d) show the preprocessed trajectories.
 After the preprocessing, we construct stochastic models for the preprocessed data in Figs~\ref{fig_training}(b), \ref{fig_training}(c), and \ref{fig_training}(d), respectively.
-For the LASSO algorithm, we used the hyperparameter $\lambda = 1.0 \times 10^{-7}$, $3.0 \times 10^{-6}$, and $1.0 \times 10^{-7}$, for the trajectories in Figs~\ref{fig_training}(b), \ref{fig_training}(c), and \ref{fig_training}(d), respectively.
+For the LASSO algorithm, we used the hyperparameter $\lambda = 3.0 \times 10^{-9}$, $3.0 \times 10^{-6}$, and $5.0 \times 10^{-7}$, for the trajectories in Figs~\ref{fig_training}(b), \ref{fig_training}(c), and \ref{fig_training}(d), respectively.
 Note that we tried several hyperparameter values for each case and selected parameters to yield reasonable stochastic models.